How to pay for grad school: Going back to school as an adult

 • Personal savings: If you have money in a personal savings account, you may want to consider using these funds to pay for your education.

 • Private student loans: These loans, which originate with commercial lenders rather than the federal government, aren’t subject to the same limits as federal loans.
-However, they often have less flexible repayment options.
+However, they often have less flexible repayment options and higher interest rates.

 • Cash-value life insurance: If you have cash-value life insurance, you may have enough saved up to take out a partial surrender or a loan without additional taxes or penalties.
 However, doing so will reduce the net death benefit on the policy unless the loan is repaid.
 With this option, it’s critical to understand how much you can take out without taxes, penalties — or putting your insurance at risk.

 • Roth IRA: You can use a Roth IRA to pay for college tuition and qualifying educational expenses before you reach retirement age without IRS penalties if you follow certain requirements.
 But talk to your financial advisor before doing so.
-Using your retirement funds will put a dent in your future savings while forgoing the potential for tax-deferred growth.
+Using your retirement funds might impact your long-term retirement saving objective.
 Additionally, you’ll still pay income tax on the portion of the distribution that would otherwise have been subject to income tax.

 Advice spotlight